mozilla/version-control-tools/docs/mozreview/install.rst

 Configuring Review Repositories/Paths
 =====================================

-You initiate code review in MozReview via ``hg push`` to a special review repository.
-You almost certainly want to define the URL you will be pushing to in your Mercurial configuration so you can type a short name (e.g. ``review``) rather than a full URL (which is longer and harder to remember).
+You almost certainly want to define the URL you will be pushing to in your Mercurial configuration so you can type a short name (e.g.
+``review``) rather than a full URL (which is longer and harder to remember).

 The sections below describe how to do this.